jgphilpott/bash_aliases/README.md

 ### [Git](https://github.com/jgphilpott/bash_aliases/tree/master/git)

-These aliases are shorthand for commonly used git commands such as push, pull and commit.
+These aliases are shorthand for commonly used Git commands such as pull, push and commit.

 ### [PIP](https://github.com/jgphilpott/bash_aliases/tree/master/pip)